Curricular Practical Training

 - Register for a performance course for the semester or summer session in which you would like to work.

-- For PD, AD, and MM students who wish to have CPT authorization for specific gigs or appointments, an offer letter will be required.
-However, for students who wish to apply for CPT based on various regional performances, gigs, and lessons (which are not regular or steady employment opportunities), no offer letter is required.
+- For PD, AD, and MM students who wish to have CPT authorization for performances or lessons, an offer letter is required.

 CPT authorization is granted on a semester-by-semester basis only.
 If you wish to continue your training beyond the semester for which you've been authorized, you need to submit a CPT extension and register in the appropriate course for the option that you choose.
 It's best to do this as soon as you register for the next semester so that our office will have the time to process your application.

 What are the rules i must follow to stay legally employed?